Newspaper Page Text

 Temporarily

-abdomen with what appeared to
+abdomen with whit appeared to

-gave her address as 202 Piedmont
+gave her address as 2>2 Piedmont

-Avenue. told an incoherent story
+Avenue, told an incoh-' ent story

-t o doctors a t Grady hospital
+t o doctors a t Grad) hospital

 Thursday night

-According to the woman, who
+According to the woman. who

-doctors say was intoxicated upon
+doctors say was intoxe ited upon

-arrival at the hospital. she was
+arrival at the hospital, she was

-stabbed at leroy Atkins place on
+stabbed at Leroy Atkins place on

-and Harris Streets by a woman
+and Harri; Streets by a woman

 whose name she did not know.